top of page

 As a writer, he co-authored A Voice and Bitter Weeping with Howard Waldrop, later expanded into the 1974 novel The Texas-Israeli War: 1999, as well as Time and Variance, with Waldrop and Steven Utley.
 Saunders' story "Back to the Stone Age'" was nominated for a Nebula Award for Best Short Storyin 1976.
 Saunders' recent work includes two novels based on the works of Edgar Rice Burroughs: The Martian Legion (2014) and Tarzan and the Cannibal King (2017).

 Buddy will be buying collections on the exhibit floor.
-We want to also thank him for sponsoring the show!
+We also want to thank him for sponsoring the show!

 ©2023 by Uncanny Events, LLC.
 Proudly created with Wix.com